-Multilayer ceramic capacitors (MLCCs) have the lowest ESR and impedance, followed by multilayer polymer aluminum capacitors (ECAS series).
-These are followed by other types of polymer capacitors, tantalum electrolytic (MnO2 type) capacitors, and aluminum electrolytic (solution type) capacitors.
+Multilayer ceramic capacitors (MLCCs) have the lowest ESR and impedance, followed by multilayer polymer aluminum electrolytic capacitors (ECAS series).
+These are followed by other types of conductive polymer capacitors, tantalum electrolytic (MnO2 type) capacitors and aluminum electrolytic (liquid electrolyte type) capacitors.
 MLCCs consist of multiple staked layers, each composed of a barium titanate (BaTiO3) dielectric and an electrode.
-In the equivalent circuit, the individual layers are connected in parallel, resulting in low ESR.
-ECAS capacitors also consist of multiple layers of aluminum elements, though fewer layers than in an MLCC, enabling them to achieve low ESR as well.
+In the equivalent circuit, the individual layers are connected in parallel, resulting in a low ESR.
+The capacitors in the ECAS series also consist of multiple layers of aluminum elements, though fewer layers than in an MLCC, enabling them to achieve a low ESR as well.
 Other types of capacitors basically consist of a single capacitor element, so their ESR tends to be comparatively high.

 For example, let’s compare the amount of current that can flow when the temperature rise is limited to 10°C. In an MLCC, where ESR is lowest, the largest ripple current can flow.
-This is followed by the multilayer polymer aluminum capacitor (ECAS series) and then by other types of polymer capacitors, the aluminum electrolytic (solution type) capacitor, and the tantalum electrolytic (MnO2 type) capacitor.
+This is followed by the multilayer polymer aluminum electrolytic capacitor (ECAS series) and then by other types of conductive polymer capacitors, aluminum electrolytic capacitors (liquid electrolyte type) and tantalum electrolytic capacitors (MnO2 type).

 Refer to the following webpage for information on ripple current in MLCCs: